 Armed Forces Day is upon us, and First Bus is launching a UK-wide initiative to celebrate.
-On Saturday, June 28, all serving Armed Forces members, veterans and cadets can travel for free on the operator’s buses, including in Glasgow.
+On Sunday, November 9 and Tuesday, November 11, all serving Armed Forces members, veterans and cadets can travel for free on the operator’s buses, including in Glasgow.

 As First Bus has a long affiliation with the Armed Forces community and a long history of colleagues who served, the news comes as no surprise.